Tsardines/divinity-2-skills/README.md

 # Skill Checker
 This is a minimalistic skill guide for Divinity Original Sin: 2.

-I became fed up with wading through clunky menus and pages in order to look up skills.
-I decided to take matters into my own hands and solve this problem, by building my own thing.
-All you have to do is type your search criteria into a box and *bam,* things show up.
-When playing a game as tough as DOS:2, you want to have a skill guide that's easily accessible.
+I became fed up with wading through clunky menus and pages in order to look up skills, and so I decided to build my own app to use.
+It's pretty simple: type your search criteria into a box and *bam,* things show up.
+When playing a game as tough as DOS:2, you want to have a skill guide that's easily accessible. **Skill Checker** is intended for personal use only and is not affiliated with Larian Studios.

 ## **Format**